ansys/pyaedt/doc/source/Getting_started/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Learn how to install PyAEDT from PyPi or conda.
+            Learn how to install PyAEDT from PyPi or Conda.

    .. grid-item-card:: Tutorials
             :link: ../User_guide/index